-Pupils' cardigans/sweatshirts/ties/coats are available for sale from the school office at cost price.
+Pupils' cardigans/sweatshirts/ties/coats are available for sale from a nominated retailer.
 Adult sizes reflect VAT.
 School does not accept responsibility for lost or damaged articles of clothing or any personal possessions.

 Swimming

 The school organises swimming lessons for children.
 These take place in school time and, although some lessons may exceed the National Curriculum requirement, the school does not levy a charge to parents/carers.